gumaerc-testorg/21l.709-spring-2017/content/pages/assignments/_index.md

 Snow Day Assignment
 -------------------

-Due to inclement weather MIT students completed a [Snow Day Assignment]({{< baseurl >}}/pages/assignments/snow-day-assignment) in lieu of a lecture for Session 2.
+Due to inclement weather MIT students completed a {{% resource_link fddc44be-d89e-feb3-2a01-21ccb980da48 "Snow Day Assignment" %}} in lieu of a lecture for Session 2.
 This assignment was due the day after Session 2 was supposed to take place.

 Essays
 ------